 What Time Do Schools Start In Japan?

-A typical school day for a Japanese high schools student might begin at 6:30 a.m. or 7:00 a.m.
-Japanese high schools students do not drive to school in the same way that their American counterparts do.
+A typical Japanese high school student’s school day might begin at 6:30 a.m. or 7:00 a.m.
+Japanese high school students do not drive to school in the same way that their American counterparts do.

-Many children must walk or bike to school if their house is not too far away.
+Many children must walk or bike to school if their house is far away.
 Because the school day begins at 8:30 a.m. for these students, they can leave the house at 6:30 a.m.
-They’ll have to ride the bus or have their parents drive them to school.
+They must ride the bus or have their parents drive them to school.

 However, although some students sleep or study during their long trips, public transit allows them to mingle with their friends.
 School standards frequently require kids to board buses and trains while leaving seats free for other passengers as a courtesy.

 How Long Is Summer Break In Japan?

-Summer break at most schools lasts 40 days, from July 20 to August 31; winter and spring vacations both last 10 days, from December 26 to approximately January 6 and March 25 to around April 5, respectively.
-The new academic year begins in April, at the conclusion of spring break.
+Japanese schools are divided into 3 semesters that are separated by holidays.
+Summer break at most schools lasts 40 days, from July 20 to August 31; winter and spring vacations last 10 days, from December 26 to approximately January 6 and March 25 to around April 5, respectively.
+The new academic year begins in April, after spring break.

-Japanese School Schedule
+Japanese Schools Schedule

-In Japan, public schools are open five days a week, from Monday to Friday.
+In Japan, public schools are open 5 days a week, from Monday to Friday.
 Saturday sessions are also available at several schools.
-Each day in junior high and high school, there are six class periods, each lasting 50 minutes.
+Each day in junior high and high school, there are 6 class periods, each lasting 50 minutes.
 Students clean the classrooms in shifts after school and then begin their club activities.

 There is also a summer break (from the end of July to the end of August), a winter break (from the end of December to the beginning of January), and a spring break (from the end of March to the beginning of April) (from the end of March to the beginning of April).

 Japanese Grading System

 In Japan, academic evaluation is quite systematic.
 Constant attention is drawn to the highs and lows of the candidates.
 The marking system is simple enough for parents to understand.
-When a student advances in his education, he is introduced to a more complex marking system.
+When a student advances his education, he is introduced to a more complex marking system.

 In Japan, education consists of the following components: